Skip to Content

 2) There is also a “Nearby Airports” button above your search results.

-Try Separate Tickets
+5. Try Buying Separate Tickets

 When it seems like no matter how hard I search and I still can’t find cheap flights, I start getting creative.
 One trick which has resulted in significant discounts on flights in the past is to break up the trip into two parts.